ArvindR07/WhatsAppBotDocs/docs/source/index.rst

    WTBot = WhatsAppBot('create a new setup')

-This will display a setup.
+An installer will appear which will guide you through the setup process.
-For more information, it is recommended to watch `this <https://www.youtube.com/>`_ video
+It is **highly recommended** to watch `this <https://www.youtube.com/>`_ video on how to setup.